UKHomeOffice/docker-nginx-proxy/README.md

 * `nginx.conf` is stored at `/usr/local/openresty/nginx/conf/nginx.conf`
 * `/etc/keys/crt` & `/etc/keys/key` - A certificate can be mounted here to make OpenResty use it.
 However a self signed one is provided if they have not been mounted.
-* `/etc/keys/client-ca` If a client CA is mounted here, it will be loaded and configured.
-See `CLIENT_CERT_REQUIRED` above in [Environment Variables](#environment-variables).
-* `/etc/keys/upstream-server-ca` A CA public cert must be mounted here when verifying the upstream server's certificate is required.
-See `VERIFY_SERVER_CERT` above in [Environment Variables](#environment-variables).
-* `/etc/keys/upstream-client-crt` A public client cert must be mounted here when when the upstream server requires client cert authentication.
-See `USE_UPSTREAM_CLIENT_CERT` above in [Environment Variables](#environment-variables).
-* `/etc/keys/upstream-client-key` A private client key must be mounted here when when the upstream server requires client cert authentication.
-See `USE_UPSTREAM_CLIENT_CERT` above in [Environment Variables](#environment-variables).
 * `/usr/local/openresty/naxsi/*.conf` - [Naxsi](https://github.com/nbs-system/naxsi) rules location in default
 nginx.conf.
 * `/usr/local/openresty/nginx/html/$CODE.shtml` - HTML (with SSI support) displayed when a the status code $CODE